-Something was telling me from the early age that I didn’t quite fit in the crowd but it took me a little while to work out my true path.
+Something was telling me from an early age that I didn’t quite fit in the crowd but it took me a little while to work out my true path.

 I flew the nest in my early twenties to relocate to England.

 I developed my professional experience and skills in various jobs in tourism as a travel consultant, reservation executive and assistant contract manager/marketing developer for some large travel companies.

 My love for travelling was already there but it didn’t really come out until three years into my London life when I decided to spread my wings and bought an open return ticket to Mexico.